Controlling the False Discovery Rate in Transformational Sparsity: Split Knockoffs: Application: Alzheimer's Disease

-We use $X \in \mathbb{R}^{752 \times 90}$ to denote the design matrix, with each element $X_{i,j}$ representing the column-wise normalized volume of region $j$ in the subject $i$'s brain.
+We use $X \in \mathbb{R}^{n \times p}$ to denote the design matrix, with each element $X_{i,j}$ representing the column-wise normalized volume of the region $j$ in the subject $i$'s brain.
 The response variable vector $y \in \mathbb{R}^{n}$ denotes the Alzheimer's Disease Assessment Scale (ADAS), which was originally designed to assess the severity of cognitive dysfunction \citep{rosenwg1984scale} and was later found to be able to clinically distinguish the diagnosed AD from normal controls \citep{zec1992alzheimer}.
-We test two types of structural sparsity: (a) $D=I_{p}$, the identity matrix, for selecting the regions that account for the Alzheimer's disease; (b) $D$ is the graph difference operator matrix, for selecting the connections of regions with large activation change accounting for the disease.
-In both cases with such $X,y,D$, the condition $n \geq m + p$ is satisfied.
-In the analysis below, we take $\log_{10}\nu$ from an arithmetic sequence from -1 to 1 with step size $h_\nu=0.1$, and take $\log_{10}\lambda$ from an arithmetic sequence from 0 to -6 with step size $h_\lambda = 0.01$.
+We test two types of transformational sparsity: \begin{enumerate} \item[(a)] $D=I_{p}$, the identity matrix, for selecting the regions that account for the Alzheimer's disease, where in this case $m=p=90$; \item[(b)] $D$ is the graph difference operator matrix on the brain region connectivity graph, for selecting the connections of regions with large activation changes accounting for the disease, where in this case $m=463>p=90$; \end{enumerate} In the experiments below, we choose the Split Knockoff statistics $\Wst$ to demonstrate the results as it exhibits the best selection power in simulations, where $\widehat{\beta}(\lambda)$ is taken as a fixed cross validation optimal estimator $\widehat{\beta}_{\hat\nu, \hat{\lambda}}$, screening over $\log\nu$ on a grid between 0 and 2 with a step size $0.4$, and $\log\lambda$ on a grid between 0 and -8 with a step size $ 0.4$.
+For the regularization paths in Equation \eqref{eq:gamma} and \eqref{eq:t_gamma}, we take $\log\lambda$ from an arithmetic sequence between 0 and -6 with step size $h_\lambda = 0.01$.
+The dataset $\D = (X, y)$ is randomly split into two parts $\D_1 = (X_1, y_1)$ and $\D_2 = (X_2, y_2)$ with $n_1$ and $n_2$ samples respectively, where $n_1 = 150$ and $n_2 = n-n_1 = 602$.
+We show the experimental results on one random data split instance in this section, where for multiple instances of data splits the frequency plots on the most frequently selected regions and connections are provided as supplementary materials in Section \ref{sec: freq}.